-Ms. Kathryn Scavuzzo is a Research Assistant at the AU Institute on Disability and Public Policy (IDPP).
+Kathryn Scavuzzo is a Research Assistant at the AU Institute on Disability and Public Policy (IDPP).
 She is a senior undergraduate student at the College of Arts and Sciences and will graduate with a BA in Anthropology.

-Ms. Jane Rothstein is a Research Assistant at the AU Institute on Disability and Public Policy (IDPP).
-She is a current junior in the College of Arts and Sciences, where she will graduate with a B.A in Psychology.
+Jane Rothstein is a junior undergraduate in the College of Arts and Sciences, where she will graduate with a B.A. in Psychology.
 She will spend the second semester of her junior year studying in Wellington, New Zealand where she hopes to further her education on Indigenous Psychology.